Simple Lemon Arugula Spicy Penne

-Simple Lemon Arugula Spicy Penne, an easy penne pasta with fresh arugula and parmesan cheese in a simple garlic and chili infused oil.
-Ready in only 20 minutes!
+Spicy Lemon Arugula Penne, an easy penne pasta with fresh arugula in simple garlic and chili infused olive oil sauce with a squeeze of lemon juice.
+Super simple and ready in only 20 minutes!

-Are you ready to learn how to make this Simple Lemon Arugula Spicy Penne?
+Are you ready to learn how to make this easy peasy penne pasta with arugula?
 Let's do it!

 This pasta and vegetable recipe is an easy weeknight dinner recipe that comes together in under 20 minutes, but there are some tips and tricks for streamlining preparation.